xivapi/ffxiv-datamining/research/achievements_requirement_type.md

 9: complete any of these requirement_2 - 9 quests (?)
 10: level your companion chocobo to rank n
 11: achieve PVP rank n with a specific Grand Company
-12: participate in n matches in The Fold
+12: participate in n matches in The Feast
-13: triumph in n matches in The Fold
+13: triumph in n matches in The Feast
 14: complete a specific Trial
 15: achieve rank n with a specific Beast Tribe
 16: there is no type 16